Track tigers, chase light, and sharpen your eye with expert photographers guiding the way.

 Venture deeper into Central India with a road transfer to Tadoba, home to some of the most reliable tiger sightings in the country.
 From early light filtering through teak groves to dramatic reflections at waterholes, Tadoba delivers high drama and contrast for photographers.

-Stay: The Oberoi
+Stay: The Imperial New Delhi

 For Pranad Patil, the wilds of India are both a classroom and a canvas.
 An avid birder and photographer, he has spent more than a decade guiding guests through the subcontinent’s most celebrated landscapes, from the tiger forests of Central India to the leopard country of Jawai.